-For example, some schools use technology to remove snow days: five school districts have decided to start with a pilot program of students using Chromebook, to attend online lectures from home.
+For example, some schools use technology to remove snow days.
+Five school districts began a pilot program allowing students to use Chromebooks to attend online lectures from home.

-That way, they can “attend” their classes and continue to learn without a problem, dissolving the issue of skipping a lesson.
+This way, they can “attend” their classes and continue to learn without having to make up missed lessons.